changeprasant/Jedis/AdvancedUsage.md

 ##  Misc

 ### A note about String and Binary - what is native?
 Redis/Jedis talks a lot about Strings.
 And here [[http://redis.io/topics/internals]] it says Strings are the basic building block of Redis.
 However, this stress on strings may be misleading.
 Redis' "String" refer to the C char type (8 bit), which is incompatible with Java Strings (16-bit).
 Redis sees only 8-bit blocks of data of predefined length, so normally it doesn't interpret the data (it's "binary safe").
 Therefore in Java, byte[] data is "native", whereas Strings have to be encoded before being sent, and decoded after being retrieved by the SafeEncoder.
-This can have a considerable performance impact.
+This has some minor performance impact.
 In short: if you have binary data, don't encode it into String, but use the binary versions.

 ### A note on Redis' master/slave distribution